 Most kids love to collect souvenirs from the places they visit and these souvenirs cost quite a bit of money.
 If you have young children and plan ahead, you can save money by buying souvenirs before you go!
 Pick up a stuffed panda bear at home and then have it waiting on their pillow on the day they go visit the zoo.
 Heading to Disney?
-Pick up some princess or character toys to surprise the kids with at the hotel instead of paying big bucks at the souvenir shop.
+Buy princess or character toys to surprise the kids at the hotel instead of paying big bucks at the souvenir shop.

 Real Life Tip: Another cheap souvenir idea is to help your kids start a pressed penny collection.
-You simply pay .51 for each pressed penny and can collect them at every location.
+You simply pay .51 for each pressed penny and collect them at every location.

 What are your tips for saving money on road trips?
 I’d love to hear!